dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 Yes, zaps are public, and that's the point.
 But what preceded a zap and what follows it is _not_ public, and shouldn't be.
-It isn't public right now because zaps use the Lightning Network, which has certain privacy characteristics that on-chain transactions do not and will never have.
+It isn't public right now because zaps use the Lightning Network, which has certain privacy characteristics that on-chain transactions do not (and will probably never) have.

 So when I said that ["Lightning is a sane default for zaps"][sane-default] that's what I meant.
 Lightning does _not_ allow you to spy on the financial